 I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

-I tried connecting Datadog's official MCP server to Claude Code to test APM investigation and creating recommended monitors based on CloudFormation.
-I'll share the setup procedure and validation results.
+I tried connecting the Datadog official MCP server to Claude Code to test APM investigation and creating recommended monitors based on CloudFormation.
+I've summarized the setup procedure and verification results for you.

 2026.03.09